- Teaching the Last Lecture in High School

 - Psychology Jokes

 - 25 Activities for the Last Lecture

-Chapter 3 The Last Lecture: The Elephant in the Room (Chapter Summary)
+Chapter 4: The Last Lecture: Parent Lottery (Chapter Summary)

 Quotes, Class Discussion, & Writing Prompts: The following quotes caught my eye and could be the starting point for lessons, class discussions, or writing prompts.